apache/accumulo-website/_docs-2/configuration/overview.md

 ## Client Configuration

-[Accumulo clients][accumulo-client] are created using a Java builder methods, Java properties containing [client properties][client-props], or an [accumulo-client.properties] file containing [client properties][client-props].
+[Accumulo clients][accumulo-client] are created using Java builder methods, a Java properties object or an [accumulo-client.properties] file containing [client properties].

 ## Server Configuration

-Accumulo services (i.e master, tablet server, monitor, etc) are configured by [server properties][props] whose values can be set in the following locations (with increasing precedence):
+Accumulo services (i.e master, tablet server, monitor, etc) are configured by [server properties] whose values can be set in the following locations (with increasing precedence):

 1. Default values
-2. accumulo.properties (overrides defaults)
+2. [accumulo.properties] (overrides defaults)
-3. Zookeeper (overrides accumulo.properties & defaults)
+3. Zookeeper (overrides [accumulo.properties] & defaults)

 If a property is set in multiple locations, the value in the location with the highest precedence is used.